Acanthomeridion: Taxonomy

 Acanthomeridion and the species Acanthomeridion serratum was first described by Hou, Chen and Liu in 1989.
 In 1997, it was placed in its own, monotypic family, Acanthomeridiidae.
 In 2016, a second species Acanthomeridion anacanthus, was described by Hou et al. Until 2024 the morphology of the limbs of Acanthomeridion was unknown.
 In that year, a comprehensive redescription of the genus was published by Du et al. This study considered A. anacanthus to be a junior synonym of Acanthomeridion serratum, making the genus again monotypic.

 Early studies suggested an affinity with Xandarellida (also known as Petalopleura) for Acanthomeridion.
 However, Hou et al. 2016, found Acanthomeridion to be a basal (early branching) member of Artiopoda, the clade containing trilobites and their close relatives, including Xandarellida (which was found to not be particularly closely related to Acanthomeridion).
 A 2019 study placed Acanthomeridion in the newly named clade Protosutura alongside Zhiwenia, also known from the Cambrian of China, and Australimicola from the Cambrian of Australia, based on the shared presence of dorsal ecdysial sutures (areas of the upper surface of the head shield where the exoskeleton splits during moulting/ecdysis).
 This group was again placed as basal (early branching) members of Artiopoda.
 The 2024 redescription noted striking similarities of the head organisation of Acanthomeridion in particular to trilobites, and proposed that this may suggest an especially close relationship between the two groups within the Artiopoda, though the authors alternatively suggested that these similarities may be due to convergence, and that its placement within Artiopoda could not be precisely determined due to this uncertainty.
-A later 2025 study again supported its position as closely related to Zhiwenia and Australimicola near the base of Artiopoda:
+A later 2025 study again supported its position as closely related to Zhiwenia and Australimicola near the base of Artiopoda.
+A 2026 study by contrast placed Acanthomeridion in Vicissicaudata, as the sister taxon to Sidneyia.

 Cladogram following Wu et al. (2025):

+Cladogram after Yang et al. 2026.

+Ecology

+Acanthomeridion is suggested to have been epibenthic (living on the sediment at the bottom of the water column), it is suggested to have been a durophagous predator, using its spined gnathobasic apparatus on the limbs to dismember prey.